-Actual arguments which are expressions are evaluated before the function reference.
+Actual arguments that are expressions are evaluated before the function reference.
 The result of the expression is then placed in a register or pushed onto the stack.

 Functions return integer results in register %o0, float results in register %f0, and double results in registers %f0 and %f1.

-All arguments, except doubles and long doubles, are passed as four-byte values.
-A double is passed as an eight-byte value.
-The first six four-byte values (double counts as 8) are passed in registers %o0 through %o5.
+All arguments, except double and long double, are passed as 4-byte values.
+A double is passed as an 8-byte value.
+The first six 4-byte values (double counts as 8) are passed in registers %o0 through %o5.
 The rest are passed onto the stack.
 Structures are passed by making a copy of the structure and passing a pointer to the copy.
 A long double is passed in the same manner as a structure.

 Registers described are as seen by the caller.

-All integral arguments are passed as eight-byte values.
+All integral arguments are passed as 8-byte values.